Jacozar/ProgrammingAssigment_Week4/CodeBook.md

 The script use the library dplyr that is necessary to run.

+## Downloading, loading and merge data

 ### load the 3 files test and free memory
 Read the files of test and combine it in one dataframe named Data_Test

 Remove the auxiliaries object to free memory

 ### load the 3 files train and free memory
-Read the files of train and combine it in one dataframe named Data_Train Remove the auxiliaries object to free memory
+*Read the files of train and combine it in one dataframe named Data_Train *Remove the auxiliaries object to free memory

 ### merge the dataframes and remove dataframes thats not neccesaries
-Merge the dataframes Data_Test and Data_Train in a unique dataframe named Data_All
+*Merge the dataframes Data_Test and Data_Train in a unique dataframe named Data_All *Remove the dataframe Data_Test and Data_Train to free memory

-### load the auxliaries
+### load the name_variables

-### loadUciHarData

-Loads data, labels and subjects from UCI HAR dataset to a `data.frame`.
-The returned `data.frame` contains a column `Activity` with labels integer codes, a column `Subject` with subjects integer codes and all other columns from data.

-## Constants

-Some fixed values like `dataDir`, `outputDir` and `outputFile` used in the other parts of the code.

-## Downloading and loading data

-* Downloads the UCI HAR zip file if it doesn't exist
-* Reads the activity labels to `activityLabels`
-* Reads the column names of data (a.k.a. features) to `features`
-* Reads the test `data.frame` to `testData`
-* Reads the trainning `data.frame` to `trainningData`
+*Load the descriptive names of variables from the file features.txt *Make a list Names_Variables with the first and second name of the columns: Subject and Activities *Add to Names_Variables object the rest of the names variables that are in Features object *Change the names of variables from Data_All to Names_variables *Extract from dataframe Data_All the columns that I need: Subjetc, Acitivities,and all columns with the strings 'mean()' or 'std()' to a object named Correc_Columns

 ## Manipulating data